 - Tyrosine (3.5%) essential for children and pregnant women

-- Unknown amino acid (unclear if amino acid)
+- Unknown amino acid (unclear whether amino acid)

 - Non-proteinogenic amino acids